andpsc/RepData_PeerAssessment1/PA1_template.md

 ## Loading and preprocessing the data

 The data to be leveraged for the assignment is the "activity.csv" file, included in this repository.
-The following code will load and clean the dataset:
+The following code will load and clean the dataset :

 ```r